kalom60/odin-recipes/README.md

 # odin-recipes

-recipe site only using html
+A project to build a recipe site only using html